ERIGrid2/benchmark-model-multi-energy-networks/implementation_files/cosim_disheatlib_pandapower/README.md

 # Co-simulation model of the multi-energy network benchmark using DisHeatLib and pandapower

-This implementation of the multi-energy newtork benchmark uses [mosaik](https://mosaik.offis.de/) for a co-simulation of a [DisHeatLib](https://github.com/AIT-IES/DisHeatLib) model, [pandapower](https://pandapower.readthedocs.io/) and several stand-alone component models.
+This implementation of the multi-energy newtork benchmark uses [mosaik](https://mosaik.offis.de/) for a co-simulation of a [DisHeatLib](https://github.com/AIT-IES/DisHeatLib) model, [pandapower](https://pandapower.readthedocs.io/) and the controllers.

 ## Requirements